Fever Pitch (2005 film): Plot

-Ben soon misses Lindsey and visits her in a futile attempt to reconcile.
-He plans to sell his season tickets to prove she means more to him than the Red Sox.
+Ben soon misses Lindsey and visits her in an attempt to reconcile.
+Lindsey thinks he's only there because the Sox are about to be eliminated and rejects Ben.
+He then plans to sell his season tickets to prove she means more to him than the Red Sox.
 Lindsey finds out during the celebration for her much-anticipated promotion and rushes to stop him.
 She buys a scalped outfield ticket and, during the 9th inning of the Red Sox–Yankees playoff game, when the Red Sox are just 3 outs away from being swept.
 Ben is in the stands, about to finalize the ticket sale.

 Meanwhile, Lindsey drops over the outfield wall and runs across the field and around players to avoid security.
 She reaches Ben, tears up the contract, and tells him that if he loves her enough to sell his seats, then she loves him enough not to let him do it.
 They kiss in front of the entire crowd before Lindsey is arrested.

 Al narrates the epilogue: the Red Sox won that game and then beat the Yankees three more times to win the American League pennant, later sweeping the National League champion St. Louis Cardinals for their first World Series title in 86 years.
 Lindsay and Ben travel to Busch Stadium in St. Louis for the decisive Game 4.
 Eventually, they marry, and Lindsey conceives a "player to be named later".
 Al explains that the baby will be named Ted Williams Wrightman if it's a boy, "Carla Yastrzemski" Wrightman if it's a girl, adding, "Let's all hope for a boy."

-A post-credit scene shows a group of kids (presumably, the children of Ben and Lindsey and their friends) chanting "LET'S GO, RED SOX!".
+A post-credit scene shows a group of children (presumably, the children of Ben and Lindsey and their friends) chanting "LET'S GO, RED SOX!".